insideout10/wordlift-plugin/src/readme.txt

 == Changelog ==

-= ????? (?????) =
+= 3.35.2 (2022-03-15) =

+* Fix: do not set the `url` property when the values are empty.
-* Fix [#1539](https://github.com/insideout10/wordlift-plugin/issues/1539): Navigator and Faceted Search are loaded right away when Googlebot requests the page, in order to enable indexing of related articles.
+* Fix [#1539](https://github.com/insideout10/wordlift-plugin/issues/1539): Improve the indexing of Navigator and Faceted Search when Googlebot visits the page.

 = 3.35.1 (2022-02-22) =